 Before we go any further make sure to check out this blog post for more on negative keywords.

 Campaign management is all about saving time and money.
-Using keyword lists saves us a lot of time versus manual input, considering how extensive keyword lists can get.
-Also, when working on campaigns, missing negative keywords can result in unneeded losses to your budget.
+Using keyword lists saves us a lot of time compared to using manual input, especially when considering how extensive keyword lists can get.
+Also, when working on campaigns, missing negative keywords can result in unnecessary losses to your budget.

 The name of the game is ROI, and each time an ad is clicked based on search queries that you don’t want to be associated with, it is only costing your campaign money.

 So, let’s give a little time and love to our negative keywords and learn how to speed up the process of adding them in!
 Here is a great video showing you how to get started maximizing this part of your campaign: